CatotheCat11/GlassNav/README.md

    - Place the file in the root folder of your Glass storage.
 GlassNav will find and use it automatically.
 ## Usage
 ### Connecting your phone to Glass
 You have to connect your phone to Glass to send location data.
-If you're using GlassMaps Companion:
+If you're using GlassNav Companion:
   1. Make sure your phone and Glass are paired and connected with Bluetooth.
   2. Open GlassNav on your Glass.
   3. Open GlassNav Companion on your phone.